shubshres/Ava/README.md

 # Ava
 Created a Voice Assistant Using Python

+## To run the program: ##
+- Set up python project environment (Using PyCharm or equivalent)
+- Use github's main.py
+- Copy listening.wav to project directory
+- Install Dependencies (Described Below)
+- Run Program!

 #   Packages and Dependencies Used for this Project   #

 ## Install Speech Recognition Package for python ##